OSTA-group/osta-marketplace/.github/pull_request_template.md

 ### 🏎 Quality check
 - [ ] Are there any errors, console logs, debuggers or leftover code in your changes?
 - [ ] Did you update the documentation for your code?

+### 🐛 Linked issues
+Write down all related issues to the pull request here.
+Use the closing syntax when an issue is deemed as resolved.

+Example:
+- Closes #[number]